dell/csm-docs/content/docs/getting-started/installation/openshift/powerstore/prerequisite.md

 ---
 ## Prerequisites

-The following requirements must be met before installing the CSI Driver for Dell PowerStore:
+The following requirements must be met before installing the CSI Driver for PowerStore:

 - A Kubernetes or OpenShift cluster (see [supported versions](../../../../../csidriver/#features-and-capabilities))
 - Install Helm 3.x